The Bankrate promise

 - High crime: Homes located in an area with a high crime rate could be seen as high-risk to insurance carriers.

-- Risk of natural disasters: An insurance carrier may consider a home to be high risk if it is in an area that typically has extreme weather, such as hurricanes, tornadoes or wildfires.
+- Risk of natural disasters: An insurance carrier may consider a home to be a high risk if it is in an area that typically has extreme weather, such as hurricanes, tornadoes or wildfires.

 - Type of home: Trailers, manufactured and mobile homes, and registered historic homes may be classified as high-risk or denied coverage with a standard homeowners insurance policy.